gyorilab/emmaa/doc/reports/askee_month9_report.rst

 drug is beneficial in inhibiting some COVID-19-associated adverse outcome.
-While there are several phenotypic nodes that could be considered readouts for this purpose in the C19DM (e.g., thrombosis, cytokine storm, ARDS, etc.), we don't know in advance which one of these a given drug affects.
+While there are several phenotypic nodes that could be considered readouts for this purpose in the C19DM (e.g., thrombosis, cytokine storm, ARDS, etc.), we don't want to assert up front which one of these a given drug affects.
 Therefore, we added a new readout concept to the model called "COVID-19 adverse outcome" and added positive regulation relations between each specific adverse outcome concept and this new one.
 Similar to the case of in-vitro drug screening as described above, we also added external drug-target statements relevant for this corpus.

 The sketch below illustrates the two types of model extensions done to make the model applicable to these analysis tasks.